sericson0/TigerTango/README.md

 Thank you **Eric Heleno** for your great suggestion on making the EQ buttons semiparametric and for giving your expert eye to the skin.
 And thank you in general for sharing your wealth of knowledge of sound with me.
 I hear the world differently because of you.

-Thank you **Janice Ng** for giving your expert UX developer eye.
+Thank you **@jdancestango** for giving your expert UX developer eye.
 So many great observations packed into a couple hour session.
 And thank you for inspring us all with your commitment to your tango growth and art.

 Thank you **DJ Ragnar**.
 In addition to all of your valuable suggestions on this projet, your enthusiasm for tango music inspires us all.